kwhitehall/azure-blob-h2o/README.md

 ![image 1](img/Azure-Storage-Explorer-1.png "")

-Specify the timespan of the SAS key; I gave this one a 1-year expiration:
+Specify the timespan of the SAS key; I gave this one a 1-year expiration.
+Click 'Create'.

 - ![image 2](img/Azure-Storage-Explorer-2.png "")

-Capture both the value of the URL and the Query String.
+Click 'Copy' to capture each value - the URL and the Query String.
 The **STORAGE_URL_QUERY_STR** environment variable on the DSVM needs to be set to the value of the query string.

 - ![image 3](img/Azure-Storage-Explorer-3.png "")

 # Running the Python 3 script on the DSVM

-**h2o_example.py** does two things:
+**h2o_example.py** does three things:
-- Loads the standard iris dataset from a URL
+- Loads the standard iris dataset from a URL via 'h2o.import_file'
-- Loads the exect same iris dataset from Azure Blob Storage using the SAS key
+- Loads the exect same iris dataset from Azure Blob Storage, via 'h2o.import_file'
 - "describes" each dataframe to validate their sameness

-Since th **h2o** library is already installed in the DSVM you don't need to install it yourself via conda or pip.
+Since the **h2o** library is already installed in the DSVM you don't need to install it yourself via conda or pip.

 For this example script, set environment variable **STORAGE_URL_QUERY_STR** to be the value